A Return to Palermo

 What were English merchants doing in Sicily anyway?
 The answer goes back to Napoleon’s invasion of Spain and Portugal and the subsequent disruption of the Iberian wine trade.
 England was a great importer of sherry from Spain and port from Portugal, and many English firms were established to produce, transport and sell these wines.
 The fact that the wines were fortified with brandy, by the way, was less to do with English preference for strong drink than with the fact that the spirit acted as a preservative for the long sea voyage.

 In 1773, an English trader called John Woodhouse had realised that the wines of Marsala and Trapani on the west coast of Sicily, made in a similar way to sherry and port, might also sell well in Britain.
-It seems to have been a bit of a niche market at first but three decades later the supply of sherry and port was interrupted by the war, and the trade from Marsala took off.
+It seems to have been a bit of a niche market at first but three decades later the supply of Spanish and Portuguese sherry and port was interrupted by the war, and the trade from Marsala took off.

 Trapani and the Egadi Islands